jgonsior/german_ir_nlp_demo/frontend/README.md

 - use one of the following
 - run `ionic build --prod`
 - run `cd www && npx http-server` or serve by any other webserver

+## Overall Structure

+The Frontend for the `german_ir_nlp_demo` consists of three main pages.
+The pages include a `homepage`, a `search-result page` and a `wikipage`.
+Additionally, there is an `error page` that intercepts any errors that may happen and visualizes that there was an error.
+For better implementation the logic of the Frontend is divided into multiple components such that they can be worked on separately.
+Furthermore, there are special predefined types that are required for the frontend to work properly.
+For each of the components and for the types a folder exists in `./src/app`.

+In the first section the `styling` of the Frontend is explained.
+The second section consists of the explanation of the `services` and their functionality used in the Frontend.
+The third section includes an explanation of the logic of the `homepage` and `search-result` page.
+The last section explains the main functionality of the `wikipage`.

+### Environment Variables

+All environment variables can be found in `./src/environments`.
+The main variables to note here are the `baseUrl` and `embeddingColor`.
+The `baseUrl` variable is used to specify the URL that the backend API is deployed to.
+The `embeddingColor` variable is used to specify the color for the background of the important words in the `wikipage`.

 ---